Examples

 NFL

 A box score is one game plus the per-player stat lines for both teams.
-Find a game, fetch its player stats, and join them back to the players and teams.
+Find a game in the current season, fetch its player stats, and group them by team.

 season_player_stats holds one row per player per season.
-Page through the whole season with the keyset cursor, then sort client-side to build any leaderboard.
+Resolve the current season, page through all of it with the auto-pager, then sort client-side to build any leaderboard.

 NBA

 A box score is one game plus the per-player stat lines for both teams.
-Find a game, fetch its player stats, and join them back to the players and teams.
+Find a game in the current season, fetch its player stats, and group them by team.

 season_player_stats holds one row per player per season.
-Page through the whole season with the keyset cursor, then sort client-side to build any leaderboard.
+Resolve the current season, page through all of it with the auto-pager, then sort client-side to build any leaderboard.

 MLB

 A box score is one game plus the per-player stat lines for both teams.
-Find a game, fetch its player stats, and join them back to the players and teams.
+Find a game in the current season, fetch its player stats, and group them by team.

 season_player_stats holds one row per player per season.
-Page through the whole season with the keyset cursor, then sort client-side to build any leaderboard.
+Resolve the current season, page through all of it with the auto-pager, then sort client-side to build any leaderboard.

 A box score is one game plus the per-player stat lines for both teams.
-Find a game, fetch its player stats, and join them back to the players and teams.
+Find a game in the current season, fetch its player stats, and group them by team.

 season_player_stats holds one row per player per season.
-Page through the whole season with the keyset cursor, then sort client-side to build any leaderboard.
+Resolve the current season, page through all of it with the auto-pager, then sort client-side to build any leaderboard.

 PGA

-The leaderboards table has one row per player per tournament: rank, total score, earnings, FedEx Cup points, and strokes-gained splits.
-Filter to a golfer to read their season of finishes.
+The leaderboards table has one row per player per tournament: rank, total score, earnings, and strokes-gained splits.
+Pick a golfer and read their finishes.

 General